dshovchko/test-upptime/MONITORING.md

 # ESL Website Monitoring

-Automated monitoring system for esl-ui.com infrastructure using GitHub Actions.
+Automated monitoring system for esl-ui.com infrastructure using GitHub Actions and Node.js.

 ## 🔍 What is monitored